shyn-wang/opus/README.md

 This intentionally exposes users more often to categories they have taken interest in, and stress-tests the leaders by pitting them against a wide range of competing categories.
 Doing so prevents any category from becoming top-ranked per a fluke, as it will be forced to repeatedly defend its position against lower-rated opponents.

-Moreover, any category that wins in an upset against a higher-rated opponent will receive a significant weighting boost proportional to its elo gain, increasing its overall visibility to the user and testing whether the jump in rating was justified.
+Moreover, any category that wins in an upset against a higher-rated opponent will receive a significant weighting boost proportional to its elo gain, increasing its overall visibility and placing it in more matchups to test whether the jump in rating was justified.

 **Note**